MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-report-word.md

 ---
-title: Generate pre-meeting report with Copilot in Microsoft Word
+title: Generate premeeting report with Copilot in Microsoft Word
-description: Generate pre-meeting reports in Microsoft Word with Copilot for Sales, providing relevant content and recommendations for sellers. ms.date: 02/02/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to generate premeeting reports in Microsoft Word with Copilot for Sales, providing relevant content and recommendations for sellers. ms.date: 02/02/2024 ms.topic: article ms.service: microsoft-sales-copilot